sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    You can type a different name in the input window shown below the code.

    Try stepping through the code with the CodeLens tool to see how the name variable is assigned to the value read by the scanner.
+   You will have to click "Hide CodeLens"  and then "Show in CodeLens" to enter a different name for input.
    ~~~~

     import java.util.Scanner;